01 of 03

 If you go to Universal Studios on Christmas Day (December 25), expect some of the largest crowds of the year, with long waits that are sure to dampen your holiday spirits.
 These tips may help you make the most of your day:

-If your schedule allows, get there as soon as the park opens in the morning and take in all the popular rides while lines are short.
+If your schedule allows, get there as soon as the park opens in the morning and take in the rides you want to do most while lines are short.
 As the day goes on, lines and wait times can grow longer than Santa's list, as season pass holders drop by for one more visit before year's end.

-If the holidays are the only time you can visit Universal and you want to spend more time enjoying the attractions than in line, consider buying a Front of the Line pass, which allows you to bypass the long lines.
+If the holidays are the only time you can visit Universal and you want to spend more time enjoying the attractions than in line, consider buying a Front of the Line pass, which costs more but allows you to bypass the long lines.
+Consider it a holiday gift to yourself.

-Think about arriving in early afternoon instead of morning.
-Enjoy the snow play area first, then plan to be in line for the tree lighting about an hour ahead of its scheduled time.
+If you can't get there at opening time, think about arriving in the early afternoon instead of morning.
+Enjoy the snow play area first, then plan to be in Wizarding World an hour or more early for the light show or waiting for the tree lighting ahead of its scheduled time.

 Celebrities are recruited to narrate the tree lighting show and often, they're stars of popular television shows.
 Check the schedule at the Universal Studios website to see if any of your favorite performers are participating (and when).
 You may also choose to avoid crowds that some of the more popular stars might draw.